 - Lower CQA (construction quality assurance) costs

-- Custom fit resulting in less detail work onsite
+- Custom fit, which results in less detail work onsite

-For some projects, flexible membrane liners can be large enough that field seams would not be required.
+For some projects, flexible geomembrane liners can be large enough that field seams are not required.

 Inspecting Your Seams

-Regardless of the type of seam, testing must occur.
-Depending on the size of a project, prefabricated liners can be inspected same day whereas projects with a number of field seams might need a second day of inspections - leading to increased costs.
+Regardless of seam type, testing must occur.
+Depending on the size of a project, prefabricated geomembrane liners can be inspected the same day, whereas projects with a number of field seams might need a second day of inspections—leading to increased costs.
 The Fabricated Geomembrane Institute (FGI) has developed some guidelines around testing seams.

-Trial seams need to be tested regarding both peel and shear strength.
-These seams need to be at least six feet in length as well as use the same equipment, operator, and conditions anticipated during production welding.
+Trial seams need to be tested for both peel and shear strength.
+These seams need to be at least six feet in length and use the same equipment, operator, and conditions during production welding.

 Production Seam Testing

 The testing frequency must be once every shift change, or every four hours of production, whichever is more frequent.
-The same requirements as pre and post qualification seam testing also apply to production seam testing, with the only difference being that it must occur during production.
+The same requirements as pre- and post-qualification seam testing also apply to production seam testing, the only difference being that it must occur during production.

-Seams should be tested anytime there is a lapse in welding due to breaks, changes in equipment (welder heats up during welding, adjustments are made to the welder slow down or lower temps sample should be tested), etc.
+Seams should be tested anytime there is a lapse in welding due to breaks or changes in equipment, etc.

 Overall, factory seams prove to be more consistent due to the fact that they are joined in a controlled environment.